Does WordPress Need SEO?

 Incorporate keywords naturally

-Plugins can make it easy to see whether or not you’ve used your selected keywords, but they can’t tell whether or not you’ve used them well.
+Plugins can make it easy to see whether you’ve used your selected keywords, but they can’t tell whether you’ve used them well.
 Even if your title includes a keyword, no one will click on it if it doesn’t make sense.
 Make sure that your keywords not only accurately reflect the content of your post, but also sound natural within it.

 If you simply put keywords in random places, your SEO plugin might think you’ve done a great job.
 But if your readers find that they sound awkward or don’t make sense, you’re not doing yourself any favors.
 It should also go without saying that you should avoid keyword stuffing.
 WordPress plugins may not be advanced enough to identify this, but Google certainly is.